 A YouTube video of the drill can be found by clicking on the drill listed below, complete these drills twice through for a total of eight reps (Options A and B) or three times through for Option C:

 Feel free to use some fins for this drill set, but do not forget to take them off at the end of it.

-Here is an example of how these sets might unfold for three hypothetical people each doing the different options. notice on the fifth, ninth and thirteenth rep they drop the pace back as they recommence a set of build 1-4.
+Here is an example of how these sets might unfold for three hypothetical people each doing the different options. notice on the fifth, ninth, and thirteenth rep they drop the pace back as they recommence a set of builds 1-4.

 |Rep||Option A||Option B||Option C|

 The last set before the cool down involves eight (Option A), twelve (Option B), or sixteen (Option C) 50m reps.
 Take a ten-second Rest Interval (RI) after each rep and alternate each odd-numbered rep (1st, 3rd, 5th, 7th, etc…) swimming as fast as you can and then on the even-numbered reps (2nd, 4th, 6th, 8th, etc….) swimming nice and steady.

 Then it is time for a 200m Cool Down (CD).
 Unlike the previous sets which have to be freestyle, the cool down (like the warm-up) can be any stroke you wish to swim.
 You can also stop and rest after any length.
 I encourage you to stop and stretch during the cool-down.